cwcyau/alittlewongandyau/README.md

 **Coming this Autumn 2024**

-This unique training course provides an opportunity for doctoral students to learn from the bitter insights of three middle-aged men armed with decades worth of experience in what people now call "data science".
+This unique training course provides everything Yau need to know about health data: why does it go Wong, why do we have such Little impact?
+It is an opportunity for doctoral students to learn from the bitter insights of three middle-aged men armed with decades worth of experience in what people now call "data science".

 Our ramblings will cover: